 Achieving highest corn yields requires an excellent soil fertility program, beginning with timely application of nitrogen (N) and soil testing to determine existing levels of phosphorous (P), potassium (K), and soil pH.

-The N application rates of 300 bu/acre entries varied greatly, but a majority were in the range of 250 to 350 lbs/acre.
+The N application rates of 300 bu/acre entries varied greatly, but a majority were in the range of 200 to 300 lbs/acre.
 Some entries with lower N rates were supplemented with N from manure application.
 Total N rates in high-yielding contest entries have declined over the last several years.
 In 2013, 64% of entries used N rates greater than 300 lbs/acre, compared to only 32% in 2018.
 As corn yield increases, more N is removed from the soil; however, N application rates do not necessarily need to increase to support high yields.
 Climatic conditions that favor high yield will also tend to increase the amount of N a corn crop obtains from the soil through increased mineralization of organic N and improved root growth.